Interview with Iconic British Designer Jan Constantine

 What three interior styling tips would you give to someone looking to refresh their living space?

-- The most transformational thing to do is to change the colour of the walls.
-A pot of paint makes a massive difference – even just one wall.
-For a white room, dramatically update it with a feature wall in black, a deep inky blue, grey or deep green.
+- The most transformational thing to do is to change the color of the walls.
+A pot of paint makes a massive difference - even just one wall.
+For a white room, dramatically update it with a feature wall in black, a deep inky blue, gray or deep green.

-- Accessories are key to refreshing a space – new cushions, throws, lamps will inject a fresh look – a wonderful way to ring the changes for summer with lighter brighter colours or winter with warm darks.
-For Christmas, I always add some sparkly cushions to give some glitz to the sofa.
+- Accessories are key to refreshing a space - new pillows, throws, lamps will inject a fresh look - a wonderful way to ring the changes for summer with lighter brighter colors or winter with warm darks.
+For Christmas, I always add some sparkly pillows to give some glitz to the sofa.

 - Seasonal fresh flowers always bring a room to life and house plants can make a fantastic feature all year round.
 Create a tropical corner by grouping together palms, cheese plants and peace lilies etc. or for a more graphic look, line up a row of cacti along a window ledge.

-What is your favourite way to spend a day off?
+What is your favorite way to spend a day off?